Pr0methean/BetterRandom/README.md

 18.09 LTS has been released (which will mean Java 7 will be *two* major long-term-support versions out of date).

-Continuous integration takes place in the following environments:
+Continuous integration takes place in OpenJDK 7 on Linux.

-* Linux (on Travis): OpenJDK 7
-* Cygwin (on Appveyor): JDK 7 (unclear whether Oracle or OpenJDK)
-* MinGW (on Appveyor): JDK 7 (unclear whether Oracle or OpenJDK)

-Testing on Oracle JDK 7 is a work in progress.

 # Alternative random number generators